cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/brokers/DatacenterBrokerSimple.rst

 Methods
 -------
-getNextVmIndex
-^^^^^^^^^^^^^^

-.. java:method:: protected int getNextVmIndex()
-   :outertype: DatacenterBrokerSimple

-   Gets the index of next VM in the broker's created VM list.
-If not VM was selected yet, selects the first one, otherwise, cyclically selects the next VM.

-   :return: the index of the next VM to bind a cloudlet to

 selectDatacenterForWaitingVms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public Datacenter selectDatacenterForWaitingVms()
+.. java:method:: protected Datacenter selectDatacenterForWaitingVms()
    :outertype: DatacenterBrokerSimple

-   {@inheritDoc} It always selects the first Datacenter from the Datacenter list.
+   Defines the policy to select a Datacenter to Host a VM.
+It always selects the first Datacenter from the Datacenter list.

-   :return: {@inheritDoc}
+   :return: the Datacenter selected to request the creating of waiting VMs or \ :java:ref:`Datacenter.NULL`\  if no suitable Datacenter was found

 selectFallbackDatacenterForWaitingVms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public Datacenter selectFallbackDatacenterForWaitingVms()
+.. java:method:: protected Datacenter selectFallbackDatacenterForWaitingVms()
    :outertype: DatacenterBrokerSimple

-   {@inheritDoc}
+   Defines the policy to select a fallback Datacenter to Host a VM when a previous selected Datacenter failed to create the requested VMs.

    It gets the first Datacenter that has not been tried yet.

-   :return: {@inheritDoc}
+   :return: the Datacenter selected to try creating the remaining VMs or \ :java:ref:`Datacenter.NULL`\  if no suitable Datacenter was found

 selectVmForWaitingCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public Vm selectVmForWaitingCloudlet(Cloudlet cloudlet)
+.. java:method:: protected Vm selectVmForWaitingCloudlet(Cloudlet cloudlet)
    :outertype: DatacenterBrokerSimple

-   {@inheritDoc} It applies a Round-Robin policy to cyclically select the next Vm from the list of waiting VMs.
+   Defines the policy used to select a Vm to host a Cloudlet that is waiting to be created.
+It applies a Round-Robin policy to cyclically select the next Vm from the list of waiting VMs.

-   :param cloudlet: {@inheritDoc}
-   :return: {@inheritDoc}
+   :param cloudlet: the cloudlet that needs a VM to be placed into
+   :return: the selected Vm for the cloudlet or \ :java:ref:`Vm.NULL`\  if no suitable VM was found